on-api/on-api/2.4.0/spec/accesses.md

 ### coCpeRouter

 Make and model of equipment placed at the customer and provided by the CO.

-Make and model of the by the CO customer placed equipment of router type if it exists.

  * Data format: [text](../common/dataformats.md#text)
  * Optional